Schizamp/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/4_failure_injection_ec2.md

 #### 4.2.3 Auto scaling

-Autos scaling ensures we have the capacity necessary to meet customer demand.
+Auto scaling ensures we have the capacity necessary to meet customer demand.
 The auto scaling for this service is a simple configuration that ensures at least three EC2 instances are running.
 More complex configurations in response to CPU or network load are also possible using AWS.

 1. Go to the **Auto Scaling Groups** console you already have open (or [click here to open a new one](http://console.aws.amazon.com/ec2/autoscaling/home?region=us-east-2#AutoScalingGroups:))
       * If there is more than one auto scaling group, select the one with the name that starts with **WebServersforResiliencyTesting**